University services are available to support you and your success no matter where

 you are or the structure of your classes.

-This page will provide you with tips, resources and links to help you manage your
+This page will provide you with tips, resources, and links to help you manage your

 classes at Tech.

-Set up the Technology
+Set up your Technology

 The IT Help Desk is ready to help you access Canvas, technology, and downloading software.
 And, technology is available for loan through IT on a limited basis.
 Email it-help@mtu.edu for more information.